Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Introduction

-Notably, the computational task of sampling from a periodically driven thermalized many-body system has been proposed to demonstrate practical quantum computational advantage backed by complexity-theoretic foundations \cite{Tangpanitanon2020,Thanasilp2020}, which also provides identifications of dynamical phases in the driven system through multi-point density correlations simultaneously.
-For low-frequency driving and low disorders, the system will thermalize and the associated temperature becomes infinite.
+Notably, the computational task of sampling from a periodically driven thermalized many-body system has been proposed to demonstrate utilizable quantum computational advantage backed by complexity-theoretic foundations \cite{Tangpanitanon2020,Thanasilp2020}, which is similar to cases of random circuit sampling and boson sampling and thereby is far more convincing to demonstrate advantage of quantum computers than previous works of analog quantum simulation \cite{Harrow2017}.
+It also gives identifications the dynamical phases in the driven system through multi-point density correlations simultaneously.
+For low-frequency driving and weak disorders, the system will thermalize, and the associated temperature will become infinite.
 In this limit, the Floquet operator $U_F$ is intimately related to a random matrix drawn from the circular orthogonal ensemble (COE), where sampling the probability distribution of the final state is classically intractable \cite{Tangpanitanon2020,Thanasilp2020}.
 In contrast, classical simulation is feasible in the many-body-localized (MBL) phase due to an area-law scaling of entanglement.
-Therefore, sampling the many-body system and extracted multi-point correlations from the samples while varying the parameters will give information on the dynamical phase diagram, which is beyond the characterizations of the quantum machine itself \cite{Arute2019,Zhong2020,Zhong2021a,Wu2021,Zhu2021a,Madsen2022}.
+Therefore, sampling the many-body system and extracting multi-point correlations from the samples while varying the parameters will give information on the dynamical phase diagram, which is beyond the characterizations of the quantum machine itself \cite{Arute2019,Zhong2020,Zhong2021a,Wu2021,Zhu2021a,Madsen2022,Hangleiter2023}.